kunhwiko/concepts/how_to_compsci.md

 memory storage : temporary / transient storage with low latency (RAM)

-latency : time between stimulation and response availability : uptime in a given ammount of time throughput : how much a machine or system can output bottleneck : constraint of a system (system is only as fast as the server with minimum throughput)
+latency : time between stimulation and response throughput : how much a machine or system can output bottleneck : constraint of a system (system is only as fast as the server with minimum throughput)

 horizontal scaling : increase number of hardware vertical scaling : increase performance of existing hardware

+availability : uptime in a given ammount of time
+SLA : an assurance for the uptime of a service redundancy : having an alternative when a failure happens

 load balancing : process of distributing tasks over resources efficiently